Emperor Tenmu: Jinshin War

 Tenji died in the 12th month of 671.
 Although Ōtomo was recognized as his successor by the imperial court in Ōmi, later chronicles such as the Nihon Shoki do not recognize him as an emperor, and it is unclear if he was ever enthroned; he may have simply controlled affairs as the designated heir, possibly with Yamatohime as an uncrowned empress regnant.
 The imperial court suspected a conspiracy on Ōama's part, and cut him off from receiving supplies from the capital.
 In the sixth month of 672, Ōama received a report from his political allies in Mino Province that Ōtomo was plotting to attack him, and fled east on horseback, beginning a succession dispute known as the Jinshin War.
 Alongside a small group of retainers and soldiers from Yamato Province, he was accompanied by Uno-no-sarara and their eleven-year-old son Kusakabe.

 Japanese map of locations in ancient eastern Kansai.
 The Suzuka Barrier is marked at the bottom-right, with Fuwa Pass above it. Ōmi is marked at the southern end of Lake Biwa.

 Ōama was limited by the small group of soldiers which came to support him.
 However, he was able to receive the support of the governor of Ise Province, who sent a force of five hundred soldiers to close the Suzuka Barrier, one of two mountain passes allowing access to the eastern provinces from the Kansai region.
 Following this, he was additionally able to gain support from officials in Owari and Mino, and possibly from the governors of Shinano and Kai.
 However, most governors were appointed directly by the Ōmi court, and continued to recognize its rule.
 Various local chieftains from across the eastern and northern provinces formed an important wellspring of support: he was able to mobilize a large number of supporters in eastern Japan, especially including the chieftains of the Hokuriku region, which had generally been affiliated with those in Owari and Mino.
 In Yamato, the powerful Ōtomo clan (unrelated to Prince Ōtomo) sided with Ōama, likely due to their opposition to the dominant Soga clan and the court's move to Ōmi.
-A strong hatred of Ōtomo's Bakejean generals may have also pushed the Ōtomo and the immigrant Yamatonoaya clan to support Ōama.
+A strong hatred of Ōtomo's Baekjean generals may have also pushed the Ōtomo and the immigrant Yamato no Aya clan to support Ōama.